César Keiser: Life and work

-Born in Basel, Canton of Basel-Stadt in Switzerland, Hanspeter Keiser attended the gymnasium (college), and from 1940 to 1950 the teacher seminary and arts college in Basel where he worked as a professor in 1951.
+Keiser was born in Basel, Switzerland, and attended gymnasium (a type of secondary school) there.
+He attended a teacher training college and the Basel School of Applied Arts to become a drawing teacher from 1946–1950.
+He was a teacher at the Basel School of Applied Arts from 1950 to 1951.

-During World War II Keiser was drummer in various entertainment and jazz groups, among others, together with Lukas Cheese Burckhardt in his own orchestra César Roy.
-In 1944 Keiser founded the amateur theater group "Quodlibet Basel", a circle of literary and culturally interested people.
+During World War II, Keiser was a drummer in various entertainment and jazz groups, among others, together with Lukas Cheese Burckhardt in his own orchestra César Roy.
+In 1944, Keiser founded the amateur theater group "Quodlibet Basel", a circle of literary and culturally interested people.
 In 1946 Keiser was co-founder of "Cabaret Kikeriki" in which he participated as a writer and performer until its dissolution in 1951.
 Then he was hired as an actor and writer for Cabaret Fédéral in Zürich, for which he had previously written several sketches and stayed until 1958.
 Here he met his future wife and duo partner, Margrit Läubli, whom he married in 1956.
 The couple had two sons, Mathis (born 1958) and Lorenz Keiser (born 1959).

 During ten months he was a travel correspondent in the Middle East in 1955/56.
 Starting 1958 Keiser for three years worked as director and scriptwriter for commercials at the "CEFI" movie company in Zürich.